guitarbeat/Personal-Website/README.md

 # Personal Website

-This is a personal website designed to showcase my work and experience.
-The live site currently highlights four core sections:

-- **Header** – a hero section featuring my name, role, and quick links.
-- **About** – background information and a short personal narrative.
-- **Projects** – a curated list of projects with concise descriptions.
-- **Work** – professional roles and responsibilities from my career history.

-The website is built with React, JavaScript, HTML, and Sass.
-The design emphasizes clarity and quick access to the most relevant information.
-I hope you enjoy exploring the available sections and learning more about my work.

-## Features

-- Responsive layout that adapts to mobile and desktop screens
-- Navigation bar with quick links to the Header, About, Projects, and Work sections
-- Animated hero section with interactive visual effects
-- Projects and Work sections populated through Google Sheets content
-- Back to top button for easy navigation

-## How to Use

-To view the website, simply visit the link provided.
-The website is mobile-friendly and can be accessed on any device.
-Use the navigation bar at the top of the page to jump between the Header, About, Projects, and Work sections.
-The Projects and Work sections are sourced from Google Sheets, so updates there automatically appear on the site.
-Click the back to top button in the bottom right corner to quickly return to the top of the page.

-## Future Plans

-Future enhancements may include additional content sections—such as a blog, publications archive, and contact form—once the supporting features are implemented.
-Stay tuned for updates and new additions to the website.
 This is a personal website designed to highlight my work and experience.
 The site currently focuses on four primary sections—Header, About, Projects, and Work—that present a concise overview of who I am, what I build, and how I work.

 The website is built with React, Sass, and modern JavaScript.
 Its layout emphasizes clarity and polish so visitors can quickly explore the featured sections and learn more about my background.